U.S. flag

 If Developer App shows active traffic:

-• Notify the user on the 104th day informing them their keys are expired.
+Notify the user on the 351st day informing them of the 14-day grace period.

-• Notify the user on the 97th day
+Notify the user on the 365th day informing them their keys are expired.

 4.0 Compliance and Enforcement